franciscodominguezmateos/ChatOS/README.md

   - it stop the actual chatbot an return to ChatDektop
 - Error/mistake/misundestanding
   - when the detector doesn't recognize the right intent this can ask to save the sentence in order to later run ChatLearner in order to improve the system adding the sentece to the list of patter in the right intent.
 When teh sentence is saved, the failled intent is saved and the chatbots.
+- saveLastSentence
+ will save last utterated sentence in order to allow ChatLearner improve the model
 - i don't understand
    - When the NLP can't detect the intent this is the intent to be launch, it will sample from response as a reply